plone/documentation/docs/admin-guide/install-pip.md

 ## Installation

 Select a directory of your choice, and change it to your working directory.
+Please ensure your working directory doesn't have spaces or special characters, ideally choose a simple diectory (eg. C:\ or E:\).

 ```shell
 mkdir -p <my_projects>/plone